siraat-ai-academy/freelance-content-writing-suite-by-jamalu/11-client-facing-tools/56-client-ready-content-brief-templates.md

 📌 **Task Summary**:
 This task focuses on building **clear**, **strategic content brief templates** that align everyone — clients, writers, and creative teams — before the first word is written.
 These thoughtful tools include sections for **goals**, **audience profiles**, **SEO keywords**, **tone**, **format**, and more.
 Ideal for **agencies**, **freelancers**, and **brands** juggling multiple voices and visions.

 > _“This is where content clarity is born — not in the writing, but before it even begins.
-Jamalu offers a calm, structured start to your story.”_
+Eks2 offers a calm, structured start to your story.”_

 ---